Benjamin-Dobell/Heimdall/Heimdall/OSX/README.txt

     4. This will produce an XCode project called heimdall-frontend.xcodeproj in the heimdall-frontend folder.
 Open this file in XCode.

     5. From the menu bar select Build -> Build.
-This will output a OS X application to the OSX sub-directory.

-    6. Move the output application to Applications or your preferred location.
+This outputs heimdall-frontend to /Applications

-    7. Done
+    6. Done